 And all the while you are adding the odd chaser, or getting involved in drinking games as the day and night continues.
 Finding yourself being extremely aware of when the bar or off license is closing.
 Stocking up before hand so you know it would be impossible for you to run out of drink for the duration.

-Studies by the Centers for Disease Control and Prevention in collaboration with the Substance Abuse and Mental Health Services Administration (SAMHSA) conducted a study that 1 in 3 adults drink to excess – now let that number sink in.
+Studies by the Centers for Disease Control and Prevention in collaboration with the Substance Abuse and Mental Health Services Administration (SAMHSA) conducted a study that 1 in 3 adults drink to excess – nowm while we are talking about alcohol use disorder, let that number sink in.

 One in Three Adults…..drinking too much alcohol.
 Literally pouring poison into their bodies.
 One in every three.